Identifying the source.

 What happens next depends on what you find out.

-You might recognize the program, and realize that something about it needs to be corrected.
-Or you can pursue support options with that program to try and understand why it’s generating that error, and eventually correct it.
+You might recognize the program and realize something about it needs to be corrected.
+Or you may need to research more about that program to understand the error and its remedies.

-You might not recognize the program, at which point you should probably Google it, or follow some of the other steps from my article What’s this program running on my machine? to try and identify it.
-Again, knowing what it should help determine your course of action.
+You might not recognize the program, at which point you should probably Google it or follow some of the other steps from my article What’s This Program Running on My Machine? to try and identify it.
+Again, knowing what it is should help determine your course of action.

-It might show up as a system file — like, say, svchost.exe.
-Things get tricky here, because many system programs like svchost are multi-purpose workhorses, so just knowing their names tells you little.
-However adding that to the Google search could also turn up some interesting results.
+It might show up as a system file — like say, svchost.exe.
+Things get tricky here because many system programs like svchost are multi-purpose workhorses, so just knowing their names tells you little.
+However, adding that to the Google search could turn up some interesting results.

-Since it happens at login, you can then use the results of the investigation so far, and start looking at What’s all this stuff running after I boot Windows?
-You may decide that it’s the result of a program that shouldn’t be running on startup anyway, and simply disabling the startup item will both clear the problem and free up a little memory on your machine.
+Since it happens at login, you can then use the results of the investigation so far and start looking at What Are All These Programs Running After I Boot Windows?
+You may decide it’s the result of a program that shouldn’t be running on startup anyway, and simply disabling the startup item will clear the error message and free up a little memory on your machine.